Mohammed Daud Daud: Personal History

-After the withdrawal of the Soviet Union and the fall of the Democratic Republic of Afghanistan, and in internal conflicts, a new movement called the Taliban emerged in Kandahar and advanced to take the government of Burhanuddin Rabbani and the fall of Afghanistan.
-Ahmad Shah Massoud decided to negotiate and meet with them when they arrived in the Maidan Shahr center of Wardak province, located south of Kabul, and he went to meet them with some of his companions (Daud Daud, Asadullah Khalid, Abdul Rahim Maali) and He listened to their demands.
-But he (Massoud Minister of Defense of the Islamic GOV) soon realized that it was not possible to negotiate with this group and returned.
+After the withdrawal of the Soviet Union and the fall of the Democratic Republic of Afghanistan, internal conflicts led to the formation of a new movement called the Taliban in Kandahar.
+The Taliban advanced and took over the government of Burhanuddin Rabbani, leading to the fall of Afghanistan.
+Ahmad Shah Massoud decided to negotiate and meet with them when they arrived in the Maidan Shahr, the center of Wardak province, located south of Kabul.
+Massoud met the Taliban with some of his companions (Daud Daud, Asadullah Khalid, Abdul Rahim Maali), listening to their demands.
+However, Massoud, in his capacity as the Minister of Defence of the Islamic government, soon realised that it was not possible to negotiate with this group and returned.
 The leadership of the Islamic government, led by Burhanuddin Rabbani, was determined to take the war out of Kabul so that the citizens of Kabul, who were severely damaged during the civil war, would no longer suffer.

-Commander Massoud had ordered his trusted person Daud to keep his forces away from the capital and take command of the central forces in the northeast.
+Commander Massoud then ordered Daud to keep their forces away from the capital and take command of the central forces in the northeast.